codingchili/zapperfly-asm/README.md

 # Features
 Planned features 😎
-- support for building java projects
-- support for executing builds with the gradle/maven wrapper
+- build any project - as long as build tools are installed on the servers.
 - build scheduling over multiple hosts
 - real time log monitoring
 - downloading of build artifacts
 - support for simple authentication

 Features not implemented 😐
-- Building non-java projects
-- Building non maven/gradle projects
+- enterprise-xml-annotations-headache-complexity generator.

 Possible features 😰
 - Git repository caching